Past the point of no return

 Schumacher gets at least one thing right, and that is the production, which is busy and extravagant.
 And unlike Wicked, it’s cleanly lit so you can enjoy it: The film lets you soak in the tremendous sound stage recreations of the Paris opera house.
 The costumes are good fun, too; a black-and-white masquerade evokes the climax of An American in Paris, and it wasn’t the only garment that reminded me of classic studio Hollywood glitz.

 I keep coming back to the grand sweep of the music, though.
-It gets to you.
 Webber’s motific vision of shifting genres and moods between characters, then resurfacing melodic fragments to signal an emotional connection or shift in mood, is satisfying and more sophisticated than his detractors give him credit for, even if the execution is a messy panorama rather than a focused statement.
-Phantom of the Opera is far from a great movie, and it might not even be a good one.
+Phantom of the Opera is far from a great movie, and I am open to the argument that it is not even be a good one.
 But I watched it and I accepted it for what it was.
 Not every musical needs to be a piece of art.
 Sometimes the chandelier just needs to fall.

 Is It Good?